Jacob-Polane/docs.shesha/docs/front-end-basics/how-to-guides/filtering.md

 - **Status Filters:** Showing data based on a specific status, such as "Open," "Closed," or "Pending."

-- **Time-based Filters:** Displaying data from a predefined time range, like "Last 7 days" or "This month."
+- **Time-based Filters:** Displaying data from a predefined time range, like "Last 7 days" or "This month.
+[Check](docs/front-end-basics/how-to-guides/filtering/dates.md)"

 - **Hardcoding in UI Components:** In user interfaces, static values can be hardcoded into dropdown menus, buttons, or other UI components that users can interact with.
 Selecting an option triggers the predefined filter.